fastruby/RFCs/2021-09-30-review-apps-github-labels.md

 ## Problem:

 Heroku's Review Apps are created automatically in many projects when a PR is created/updated.
-While this helps in the QA process, this is has downsides in some cases:
+While this helps in the QA process, this has downsides in some cases:

 - if the PR is a work-in-progress, the review app is probably not needed yet
 - if the PR is waiting for a review of the code, the review app is probably not needed yet